Ernesto Cardenal: Later career

 On 1 March 2020, Cardenal died due to complications from ongoing heart and kidney problems.
 His funeral was held in the Managua Cathedral on March 3, 2020, and was disrupted by at least 100 pro-Ortega protestors who shouted "viva Daniel" and "traitor" at his Nicaraguan flag-draped casket.
 To avoid further harassment, Cardenal's burial was held in secret.
 At his request, Cardenal's remains were cremated and then buried in the community he founded on the Solentiname Islands.

 Poetry

 Earlier works were focused on life and love; however, some works like "Zero Hour" had a direct correlation to his Marxist political ideas, being tied to the assassination of guerrilla leader Augusto César Sandino.
-Cardenal's poetry also was heavily influenced by his unique Catholic ideology, mainly liberation theology.
-Some of his latest works are heavily influenced by his understanding of science and evolution, though it is still in dialogue with his earlier Marxist and Catholic material.
+Cardenal's poetry was also heavily influenced by his unique Catholic ideology, mainly liberation theology.
+Some of his later works are heavily influenced by his understanding of science and evolution, though they are still in dialogue with his earlier Marxist and Catholic beliefs.
 Cardenal sums up his later material in a PBS NewsHour interview: